Syria death toll tops 100,000, rebels lose border town

 The United Nations has put the death toll from the 27-month-old conflict at 93,000 by the end of April.

-The violence has fuelled instability and sectarian tensions in Syria's neighbors, particularly Iraq and Lebanon.
+The violence has fuelled instability and sectarian tensions in Syria's neighbours, particularly Iraq and Lebanon.

 At least 40 people were killed this week in the Lebanese city of Sidon in clashes between the army and gunmen loyal to a firebrand Sunni cleric who backs the Syrian rebels and has urged Sunnis to challenge Hezbollah's military might in Lebanon.